Mohamed-Ayman01/front-end-challenges/README.md

 # FRONT-END_CHALLENGES

-> A Repo That Containes Frontend UI Challenges Including {Interfaces , Different Animation...etc}.
+#### A Repo That Containes Frontend UI Challenges Such As `Different Animations / Simple UI / Landing Pages`.

-> All Of The Challenges Are From  Elzero Web School Challenges.
+#### All Of The Challenges Are From  [Elzero Web School Challenges](https://elzero.org/category/challenges/front-end-challenges/).

 ## Very Easy Challenges